cuban-opensourcers/cuban-opensource/README.md

   - [react-hooks-toolbox](https://github.com/apenab/react-hooks-toolbox): Collection of reactjs hooks.

 ### PHP
-- [exclusivo-entrada-plugin](https://github.com/sasousuke/exclusivo-entrada-plugin): Plugin de Wordpress para añadir una frase o palabra ante cada þitulo de entrada a mostrar.
+- [exclusivo-entrada-plugin](https://github.com/sasousuke/exclusivo-entrada-plugin): Wordpress plugin to add a phrase or word at the beggining of every entry title..
 - [fastcode-ci](https://github.com/cjamcu/fastcode-ci): CLI commands for CodeIgniter 4 that allows to quickly create repetitive code.
-- [HierarchyTrait](https://github.com/andaniel05/HierarchyTrait): Añade funcionalidad jerárquica a clases.
+- [HierarchyTrait](https://github.com/andaniel05/HierarchyTrait): Add hierarchical functionalities to a class.
 - [Massive Email for OsClass plugins](https://github.com/n3omaster/oc_massive_email): Massive email marketing plugin for OsClass CMS.
-- [ObjectCollection](https://github.com/andaniel05/ObjectCollection): Clase que representa una colección de objetos del mismo tipo.
+- [ObjectCollection](https://github.com/andaniel05/ObjectCollection): Class to represent a collection of objects of the same type.
 - [OJS Social Metatags](https://github.com/daxslab/ojs-social-metatags): Adds Open Graph and Twitter Cards meta tags to Open Journal System based websites.
 - [PyramidalTests](https://github.com/andaniel05/PyramidalTests): Extends applications of PHPUnit to the BDD field.
 - [symfony-skeleton-vkernel](https://github.com/yceruto/symfony-skeleton-vkernel): Start point to build multiple Symfony applications with shared config, code and vendors in the same place/repo.
-- [Twenty'em WordPress Framework](https://github.com/rogertm/twenty-em) WordPress Framework con soporte en Español.
+- [Twenty'em WordPress Framework](https://github.com/rogertm/twenty-em): Wordpress framwork supporting Spanish language.
 - [yii2-contactform-module](https://github.com/daxslab/yii2-contactform-module): Yii2 module to include contact forms.
 - [yii2-taggedview](https://github.com/daxslab/yii2-tagged-view): Yii2 extension to add standard HTML metatags and social one (Open Graph and Twitter Cards) in order to crontribute to webiste SEO.
 - [yii2-thumbnailer](https://github.com/daxslab/yii2-thumbnailer): Yii2 extension to generate (any size) thumbnails for any image on the fly.
 - [yii2-uploader-behavior](https://github.com/daxslab/yii2-uploader-behavior): Yii2 extension to simplifly the process of uploading a file using a behavior that can be attached to models.
 - [yii2-website-module](https://github.com/daxslab/yii2-website-module): Yii2 module to create blog type websites without restricting what you can do within a Yii2 application.
-- [Wordpress Microplugins](https://plugins.svn.wordpress.org/microplugins): Añade funcionalidad al sitio mediante código desde la administración.
+- [Wordpress Microplugins](https://plugins.svn.wordpress.org/microplugins): Add functionality to a Worpress website with code from admin interface.

 ### Python
 - [django-ajax](https://github.com/yceruto/django-ajax): Django library for AJAX operations.